compneurobilbao/bha2/README.md

-# BRAIN HIERARCHICAL ATLAS 2 (BHA2)
+# Brain Hierarchical Atlas 2 (BHA2)

 Elucidating the intricate relationship between the structure and function of the brain, both in healthy and pathological conditions, is a key challenge for modern neuroscience.
 Magnetic Resonance Imaging (MRI) has helped in the understanding of this matter, with diffusion images providing information about structural connectivity (SC) and resting-state functional MRI revealing the functional connectivity (FC).

 Furthermore, the brain operates by discrete multiscale computations in both the time and spatial domains, in a way that is far from known [(Churchland and Sejnowski, The MIT Press, 1994)](https://mitpress.mit.edu/9780262531207/the-computational-brain/).
 To advance in the understanding of this puzzle, a dual structure-function hierarchical clustering strategy was proposed in [(Diez et. al, SciRep, 2015)](https://www.nature.com/articles/srep10532), providing a common skeleton shared by structure and function.
 Here, we further extend this approach by:
 1. Fine-tuning the amount of matching between SC and FC via a free-parameter $\gamma$.
 Specifically, when $\gamma$ is set to 0, SC is fully recovered, while when $\gamma$ is set to 1, FC is recovered.
 In between these extremes, a fusion scenario occurs, where both SC and FC contribute to the connectivity patterns.
 2. Making use of brain-transcriptomic data to shed light on biological interpretability of brain-related diseases in the $\gamma$-modulated multiscale structure-function correspondence.
 3. Providing to the scientific community open data of different scenarios of structure-function sharing and at different spatial scales, and open code to generate them in a MRI dataset.